-In the Capuchin Franciscan Friary, one of the friars, or brothers, is the parish priest or shepherd, assisted by a team of brothers.
+In the Capuchin Franciscan Friary, one of the friars, or brothers, is the parish priest assisted by a team of brothers.

-Program will include time for personal prayer in unique atmosphere, opportunity to have a chat with Capuchin Brothers, some input on Franciscan spirituality and Capuchin life.
-Event is aimed for Catholic men, 18-35 years old.
-Please Contact: Br.
-Zbigniew Fryska, mob.
-07527193104 or email: email@example.com
+Program included time for personal prayer in unique atmosphere, opportunity to have a chat with Capuchin Brothers, and to spend some time deepening understanding of vocation gifted by God, as well as some input on Franciscan spirituality and Capuchin life.
+The event as aimed for Catholic men, 18-35 years old.

 A Brief History of Capuchins in Erith